-When answering this question, you want to show that you have researched the company and prove that you are a good fit for the job.
-Read below for more advice on answering this question, and sample answers.
+When answering this question, you want to show that you have researched the company and can prove that you are a good fit for the job.

 Examples of the Best Answers